jdegand/LCOGT-spring-backend/README.md

 - However, JPA query methods don't throw errors - they return nothing and have a 200 status code.
 - @Digits annotation seems better than @Pattern with a regex
 - Easy to swap databases in Spring Boot.
 Not much has to be changed - add a driver dependency and update the `application.properties` file.
-- Constructor injection is better than field injection(@Autowired) for unit testing
+- Constructor injection is better than field injection(@Autowired) for unit testing.
 - You can write tests with H2 console although it is not advised.
 But if you are using basic sql queries, you can do it.

 ## Continued Development